1 9 6 1 – 1 9 6 3 (USA)

 60 x 25 minute episodes

-Nat Hiken followed up the hugely successful Phil Silvers Show with this NBC show featuring the antics of two NYPD patrol vehicle officers as they cruised the streets of the 53rd precinct in the Bronx.
+Nat Hiken followed up the hugely successful Phil Silvers Show with this NBC show featuring the antics of two NYPD patrol vehicle officers as they cruised the streets of the 53rd precinct in the Bronx in patrol car 54.

 Fred Gwynne played the tall and sombre Francis Muldoon, and his hopelessly dim-witted partner, Gunther Toody, was played by Joe E. Ross who had previously been seen as Bilko’s regular foil, Rupert Ritzik.

-Hiken even retained some of the old Bilko chemistry by employing actress Beatrice Pons to appear as Ross’s wife, as she had done back at Fort Baxter.
+Hiken even retained some of the old Bilko chemistry by employing actress Beatrice Pons to appear as Ross’s wife, Lucille – as she had done back at Fort Baxter.

-To complete the comic connection Al Lewis appeared as Officer Leo Schnauser, before teaming up again with Gwynne in The Munsters, at the end of Car 54‘s two-season run.
+To complete the comic connection, Al Lewis appeared as the henpecked Officer Leo Schnauser – whose wife, Sylvia (Charlotte Rae), was convinced he was having a secret affair with Marilyn Monroe – before teaming up again with Gwynne in The Munsters at the end of Car 54‘s two-season run.

 Officers Toody and Muldoon were among the most unlikely patrol car partners ever seen on a police force.
-Toody was short, stocky, friendly, and just a bit nosy, a marked contrast to the tall, quiet Muldoon.
+Toody was short, stocky, friendly, and just a bit nosy, a marked contrast to the tall, quiet Muldoon, who lived with his mother and sister.

 Although they were assigned to New York’s 53rd precinct – a run-down area in the Bronx – they always seemed to encounter more comedy than crime.